Mithun-AM/Rock-Paper-Scissors/Readme.md

-This is basic rock, paper, scissors game
+This is a basic rock, paper, scissors game